What is a Doula?

 Essentially, the doula's role is to assist the mother during and after childbirth.
 The support is continuous and the purpose is to help the mother achieve the most satisfying experience possible.

-Does the role of a doula then replace the role of the partner/husband and midwife during and after childbirth?
+Does the role of a doula then replace the role of the partner/husband and midwife/obstetrician during and after childbirth?
 No.

-Even when a woman has no access to support, during her perinatal period, the doula cannot fulfil the role of midwife or partner.
-All three have a very specific ‘scope of practice’.
+Even when a woman has access to no support, during her perinatal period, does the doula fulfil the role of midwife/obstetrician or partner.
+All three have a very specific 'scope of practice'.
 But together with the mother can make a powerful team.